Tumbling Guide

 Many people assume the timeline depends mostly on courage.
 They believe landing the skill is simply a matter of committing to the jump and trusting the rotation.

 Courage does matter.
 But it is rarely the limiting factor.
+More often, athletes are missing something structural underneath the movement.

 The difference is rarely effort.
 It is usually structure.